-(b) Environmental remediation costs of a discontinued operation in the year ended December 31, 2023 relate to estimated environmental clean up costs at a facility associated with a business that was discontinued in 2009.
+(c) Environmental remediation costs of a discontinued operation in the year ended December 31, 2023 relate to estimated environmental clean up costs at a facility associated with a business that was discontinued in 2009.
 Such charges are included as a component of Other expense (income), net on the Consolidated Statements of Operations.

-(c) Debt settlement charges in the year ended December 31, 2022 relate to the write off of deferred financing fees incurred in connection with the execution of the Company's 2022 Credit Agreement.
+(d) Debt settlement charges in the year ended December 31, 2022 relate to the write off of deferred financing fees incurred in connection with the execution of the Company's 2022 Credit Agreement.
 Such costs are included as a component of Other expense (income), net on the Consolidated Statements of Operations.

-(d) Adjusted income tax expense for each of the three years in the period ended December 31, 2023 excludes the tax effects of acquisition and integration-related expenses (benefits), pension-related charges, coronavirus-related expenses, purchase accounting effects, environmental remediation costs of a discontinued operation and debt settlement charges, where applicable.
+(e) Adjusted income tax expense for each of the three years in the period ended December 31, 2024 excludes the tax effects of acquisition and integration-related expenses (benefits), net, pension-related charges, purchase accounting effects, environmental remediation costs of a discontinued operation, and debt settlement charges, where applicable.
+Adjusted income tax expense for the year ended December 31, 2024 also excludes also excludes \$15.9 million of discrete tax benefits that were recognized in connection with the amendment of certain federal and state tax returns to claim a worthless stock deduction.